 Location Annual Avg. % P Phelps County 24%

-Table 3.67.
-Annual Average % Probability of Hail in Phelps County

-Figure 3.70 depicts a map based on hailstorm data from 1980-1994.
-It shows the probability of hailstorm occurrence (2" diameter or larger) based on number of days per year.
+Table 3.69.
+Annual Average % Probability of Hail in Phelps County hailstorm occurrence (2" diameter or larger) based on number of days per year.
 The location of Phelps County is identified with a white arrow.